- This event has passed.

 Participatory processes of environmental governance are taking place the world over.
 In many countries communities and civil society organizations play a key role in monitoring environmental issues related to water, contributing to community education and land rehabilitation of degraded areas.
 Drawing on the knowledge and applied experiences of academics, community leaders and practitioners, this panel will reflect on community participation in environmental governance, with special attention paid to experiences influenced by ASM and LSM mining regions.

-- Moderator: Prof. Jordi Honey-Rosés, Assistant Professor, School of Community and Regional Planning, UBC
+- Moderator: Prof. Jordi Honey-Rosés, Assistant Professor, School of Community and Regional Planning, University of British Columbia

 - Claudio Pareja, PhD Student, Center for Studies on Regional Development and Public Policies, Universidad de Los Lagos, Chile

-- Bolormaa Purejav, PhD Student, Norman B. Keevil Institute of Mining Engineering, UBC
+- Bolormaa Purejav, PhD Student, Norman B. Keevil Institute of Mining Engineering, University of British Columbia

 - Nathan Skubovious, Tahltan First Nation, Tene Mehodihi Environmental Program